jpmorganchase/fusion/docs/download.md

 ### Debugging Download

-There are a few methods available within the ``download()`` method that may be useful to users when unexpected errors occur.
-There are also several common mistakes that users can make when attempting to download a file.
+There are a few arguments available within the ``download()`` method that may be useful to users when unexpected errors occur:

 !!! tip "Return More Details in Output"
     Set the ``return_paths`` argument to ``True``: